woomora/Infrastructures-of-Race-/README.md

-# Infrastructures of Race?
-Colonial Indigenous Segregation and Contemporary Land Values
+# Replication Package: "Infrastructures of Race?
+Colonial Indigenous Segregation and Contemporary Land Values"

 This is the replication package for *Infrastructures of Race?
 Colonial Indigenous Segregation and Contemporary Land Values* by [Baldomero-Quintana, Woo-Mora, and de la Rosa-Ramos (2024)](https://www.sciencedirect.com/science/article/abs/pii/S0166046224000966).